Camarate (film)

 Camarate: accidente ou atentado?
 (English: Camarate: accident or assassination?) is a 2001 Portuguese film directed by Luis Filipe Rocha on the investigation of the 1980 Camarate air crash.
+Starring Maria João Luís, Virgílio Castelo, Filipe Ferrer, Cândido Ferreira, and José Wallenstein, it was released in Portuguese cinemas on December 1, 2000.

 It was Portugal's submission to the 74th Academy Awards for the Academy Award for Best Foreign Language Film, but it was not accepted as a nominee.